Eligibility for Study Participation

-- Adults diagnosed with a chronic multisymptom illness such as fibromyalgia, irritable bowel syndrome or TMJD
+- Adults diagnosed with a chronic multisymptom illness such as fibromyalgia, or other chronic pain conditions.

-- Healthy adults who are free of chronic illnesses/medical conditions and take no prescription medications.
+- Healthy adults who are free of chronic conditions or other chronic illnesses.
 This group of individuals is called the "control" group and provides comparison with the patient group.

 Who cannot participate?

 Some people are not eligible for our studies because:

 - They may have certain pre-existing illnesses that may confound the research findings